gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

 ## Details

 ### Classical methods

 There are a couple of terms that are general enough to collect them into a glossary and describe separately.
+Here comes those terms which are general enough to be worth to introduce prior to others, outdated, or could not put into the stream of the following sections.

 * **Tokenization**: the process of splitting text into individual units called tokens, which can be words, phrases, or symbols.